unimatrix2/guess-who-sampled/DevelopmentProcess.md

-# Development and Process
+# Documentation and Development Process

-Here I will detail how I structured the game, the considerations around it and how everything works.
+Here I will detail how I structured and developed the game, the considerations around it and how everything works.